Children who struggle with changes to routine

 A Social Story is sometimes misunderstood as an “instruction manual” to tell the person what they should do.
 It’s not.
 A Social Story is a way of interpreting what might be unguessable about a situation for the person, an additional communication channel to reassure and support them in an unfamiliar task in an unfamiliar environment.
 A Social Story might include a couple of suggested choices of action, but mostly it will explain the context in an accessible way.

-AIS has created an on-line patient stories resource with particular themes and videos which may help.
+AIS has created a patient experiences website with particular themes and videos which may help.
 You can access this here.

 Or if you would like to create your own social story, please find some images of the AIS rooms and equipment which you are very welcome to use for Social Stories and other support material for the child or adult you support.
 We have photographs of our staff on this website here.
 You will be able to right click, then copy and paste any image into a word document for the purpose of supporting a child (or adult).
 If you need any additional or more specific images or more specific information about what a visit to the Implant Centre might entail, please contact AIS by emailing firstname.lastname@example.org

 All clinic rooms have picture tile indicating the name.
 This is the tile for the clinic room Coral.

 This is the inside of one of the clinic rooms.
 This is Coral.

 This is one of the toys – The Abacus